johnfelipe/ElSim/README.md

 ## Test

-The project uses Mocha for the unit tests, to run all of them:
+The project uses `Istanbul & Mocha` for the unit tests, to run all of them:

     $ npm test